-CVE-2026-20122 is an authenticated arbitrary file overwrite vulnerability in the API of Cisco Catalyst SD-WAN Manager.
-According to Cisco, the issue is caused by improper file handling in the API interface, allowing a remote attacker with valid read-only credentials and API access to upload a malicious file and overwrite arbitrary files on the local filesystem of the affected system.
-The flaw affects Cisco Catalyst SD-WAN Manager and has been described in reporting as one of several SD-WAN Manager vulnerabilities exploited in 2026.
-Successful exploitation can result in overwrite of attacker-chosen files and subsequent privilege gain to the vmanage user context.
+CVE-2026-20122 is an authenticated remote arbitrary file overwrite vulnerability in the API of Cisco Catalyst SD-WAN Manager.
+The flaw is caused by improper file handling in the API interface, allowing an attacker with valid read-only credentials and API access to upload a malicious file and overwrite arbitrary files on the local filesystem.
+Successful exploitation can result in privilege escalation to the vmanage user context on the affected system.
+The vulnerability has been reported as actively exploited in the wild.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.